 (Your local funeral director will be the best person to provide you with more specific guidance on timing.)

 Should You Purchase Embalming Services?

-While some funeral homes require embalming, state laws do not require it.
+While some funeral homes require embalming a body after death, state laws do not require it.

 The main exception to this is if the body must be transported across state lines, from the place of death to the location of the final arrangements.
 Most states require some form of preservation so that the corpse is presentable for transport.